pinecone-io/terraform-provider-pinecone/docs/data-sources/invites.md

 page_title: "pinecone_invites Data Source - terraform-provider-pinecone"
 subcategory: ""
 description: |-
   Invites data source.
 Lists the organization's outstanding invites.
 Only pending and expired invites are returned; accepted (processed) invites are not listed.
+To read an accepted invite, fetch it by ID with the pinecone_invite data source.
 ---

 # pinecone_invites (Data Source)

 Invites data source.
 Lists the organization's outstanding invites.
 Only `pending` and `expired` invites are returned; accepted (`processed`) invites are not listed.
+To read an accepted invite, fetch it by ID with the `pinecone_invite` data source.

 ## Example Usage